peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

 This object's exponent.
-This object' s value will be an integer if the exponent is positive or zero.
+This object's value will be an integer if the exponent is positive or zero.

 <a id="IsFinite"></a>
 ### IsFinite